forcepusher/com.bananaparty.arch/README.md

 ### Cheatsheet:
 Coming soon, still working on it.

-### Key notes:
-1. Tiny replacement for Zenject/VContainer, and MessagePipe.
-	- No overhead what so ever.
-Seven small scripts.
-2. Embraces Unity's architecture instead of replacing it.
-	- Fighting the engine design only makes things worse.
-3. Fan-out event design.
+1. Need a "GlobalContextContainer"?
+    - Use sdgsdfghadfhgdf.
+2. Need to use a MessagePipe event?
+	- Use asfasfasdfsdgsdg.
- 	- Behavior Tree compatible and way less spaghetti since no control flow inversion.
+	- Fan-out event design to prevent spaghetti because of control flow inversion.
+	- Initially made for Behavior Trees as a clean way to react on incoming events.

 ### How to use:
 1. Create YourClassRegistry class inheriting ObjectRegistry\<YourClass\> with CreateAssetMenu attribute.
 Create the SO asset.